timescale/docs.timescale.com-content/timescaledb-vs-postgres.md

 all writes to recent time intervals are only to tables that remain in memory, and updating any secondary indexes is also fast as a result.

-In short, TimescaleDBs sees throughput more than 15x that of PostgreSQL for moderately-sized tables:
+In short, TimescaleDB sees throughput more than 15x that of PostgreSQL for moderately-sized tables:

 <img width="100%" src="//assets.timescale.com/benchmarks/timescale-vs-postgres-insert.jpg"></img>